 The penalties that a court may impose under the TDG Act are designed to ensure that those who engage in activities regulated by the TDG Act do so in a safe and responsible manner.
-In determining the penalties to be imposed, the court will consider the nature and gravity of the offence and the circumstances surrounding the offence.
+In determining the penalties to be imposed, the court will consider the nature and gravity of the offense and the circumstances surrounding the offense.
+Federal Regulations

 Anyone who handles or transports dangerous goods must complete a TDG training online or in-person, with a valid employer-issued Transportation of Dangerous Goods (TDG) Certification.
 Failure to comply with dangerous goods regulations can lead to serious penalties.

 The TDG Act defines dangerous goods as “products that are inherently dangerous whether or not they are in transport” that fall into any one of the following nine classes: